 I’ve attended some fantastic courses to improve my skills including; diagnosing and treating sports injuries, facilitating good health during pregnancy, ergonomics and posture in the work place, and many more.
 As well as bringing up two little children and working as an osteopath part time in a High Wycombe multi-disciplinary clinic!
 You can read more about me here.

-After 9 years as a practicing Osteopath, I’m so excited to report that the timing, and capital required all came together to realise my dream.
+After 9 years as a practicing Osteopath, I’m so excited to report that the timing came together to realise my dream.

 I look forward to welcoming you to Oak Tree Osteopathy in Marlow!